thoughteer/figma-static-localizer/README.md

 - group the clone with the original node
 - lock the resulting group

-By altering the clone you can change the appearance of the node after mirroringy in any way you need.
+By altering the clone you can change the appearance of the node after mirroring in any way you need.

 ![](screenshots/mirroring-before.webp)
 ![](screenshots/mirroring-after.webp)